earvinpiamonte/jira-software-tool/README.md

 7. Click on `Load unpacked`.

 8. Find the project `jira-server-tools/` and open it.
-Select `build/` as the extension directory
+Select `build/` as the extension directory.

 9. Jira Server Tools extension should be added to Chrome at this point.

-## Development
+## Development story

 Documented below are the additions and updates I made to be able to run this React project on a Google Chrome browser.

 ### Updates on `package.json`

-- replace `react-scripts` with `craco` - read more at [https://tailwindcss.com/docs/guides/create-react-app#install-and-configure-craco](https://tailwindcss.com/docs/guides/create-react-app#install-and-configure-craco).
+- Replaced `react-scripts` with `craco` - read more at [https://tailwindcss.com/docs/guides/create-react-app#install-and-configure-craco](https://tailwindcss.com/docs/guides/create-react-app#install-and-configure-craco).
-- add `INLINE_RUNTIME_CHUNK=false` on `"build"` - used to bundle script on a separate file.
+- Added `INLINE_RUNTIME_CHUNK=false` on `"build"` - used to bundle script on a separate file.
-- add `npm run build:chrome-scripts` on `"build"` - additional command to build Chrome scripts.
+- Added `npm run build:chrome-scripts` on `"build"` - additional command to build Chrome scripts.
-- add `"build:chrome-scripts": "npx webpack -c webpack.chrome.config.js"` - custom command to build Chrome scripts.
+- Added `"build:chrome-scripts": "npx webpack -c webpack.chrome.config.js"` - custom command to build Chrome scripts.

 Final `"scripts"` block on `package.json`: